-- (v) any material or persistent breach of the Transaction Administrator's obligations (other than obligations referred to in sub-paragraphs (ii), (iii) and (iv) above) under the Management Agreement; - (vi) any inability of the Transaction Administrator to provide the Transaction Administration Services to a material extent in the circumstances contemplated by the provisions in the Management Agreement relating to illegality or force majeure events, which prevails for more than 21 Business Days from the date of the Transaction Administrator becoming aware of the same; or - (vii) fraud or criminal activity on the part of the Transaction Administrator, and, in the case of any breach described in sub-paragraphs (iv) and (v) above, if that breach is capable of remedy, it is not remedied within 21 days of the Transaction Administrator becoming aware of the occurrence of such breach has the meaning given to it in the section "The Fund Investments"
+(v) any material or persistent breach of the Transaction Administrator's obligations (other than those obligations referred to in sub-paragraphs (ii), (iii) and (iv) above) under the Management Agreement; (vi) any inability of the Transaction Administrator to provide the Transaction Administration Services to a material extent in the circumstances contemplated by the provisions in the Management Agreement relating to illegality or force majeure events, which prevails for more than 21 Business Days from the date of the Transaction Administrator becoming aware of the same; or (vii) fraud or criminal activity on the part of the Transaction Administrator, (iv) it is in the case of any breach described in sub-paragraphs and (v) above, if that breach is capable of remedy, not remedied within 21 days of the Transaction inistrator becoming aware of the occurrence of such ch "Transaction Documents" mea ns: (i) the Master Definitions and Interpretation Schedule; (ii) the Management Agreement; (iii) the Bond Documents; (iv) the Credit Facility Agreement; (v) the Hedge Agreements; (vi) the Security Documents; and (vii) the Sponsor Shareholder Loan Agreement "Transaction Portfolio" the meaning given to it in the section "The Fund stments" "Trust Deed" betw ns the trust deed dated 11 June 2019 and made veen the Issuer, the Bonds Trustee and the Security tee constituting the Bonds "Underwriters" and capa Und ns Credit Suisse (Singapore) Limited, DBS Bank Ltd. Standard Chartered Bank (Singapore) Limited in their acity as underwriters under the Management and erwriting (Class A-1) Agreement, and " Underwriter " ns any of them "Underwriting Commitments" and millio the r ns the commitments from the Underwriters to severally not jointly subscribe or procure subscribers for S\$315 on in aggregate principal amount of Class A-1 Bonds, in respective proportions set out in the Management and erwriting (Class A-1) Agreement

-"Transaction Documents" means: Hansachon Documents means.

-- (i) the Master Definitions and Interpretation Schedule;

-- (ii) the Management Agreement;

-- (iii) the Bond Documents;

-- (iv) the Credit Facility Agreement;

-- (v) the Hedge Agreements;

-- (vi) the Security Documents; and

-- (vii) the Sponsor Shareholder Loan Agreement

-"Trust Deed"..... means the trust deed dated [•] 2019 and made between the Issuer, the Bonds Trustee and the Security Trustee constituting the Bonds means Credit Suisse (Singapore) Limited, DBS Bank Ltd. and Standard Chartered Bank (Singapore) Limited in their capacity as underwriters under the Management and Underwriting (Class A-1) Agreement, and "Underwriter" means any of them means the commitments from the Underwriters to severally and not jointly subscribe or procure subscribers for S\$[315] million in aggregate principal amount of Class A-1 Bonds, in the respective proportions set out in the Management and Underwriting (Class A-1) Agreement means, in relation to any Fund Investment of an Asset-Owning Company at any date, the unfunded capital commitment of such Asset-Owning Company attributable to such Fund Investment (i) as determined by the most recent statement, document or notice issued by the GP relating to the capital commitment of such Asset-Owning Company in respect of such Fund Investment, which statement, document or notice is prepared in accordance with the relevant fund documents governing such Fund Investment (such as limited partnership agreements, subscription agreements and similar agreements or documents) and other reporting standards of such Fund Investment; and (ii) as adjusted by any drawdowns made pursuant to or subsequent to such statement, document or notice up to such date
+"Undrawn Capital Commitment" means, in relation to any Fund Investment of an Asset-Owning Company at any date, the unfunded capital commitment of such Asset-Owning Company attributable to such Fund Investment (i) as determined by the most recent statement, document or notice issued by the GP relating to the capital commitment of such Asset-Owning Company in respect of such Fund Investment, which statement, document or notice is prepared in accordance with the relevant fund documents governing such Fund Investment (such as limited partnership agreements, subscription agreements and similar agreements or documents) and other reporting standards of such Fund Investment; and (ii) as adjusted by any drawdowns made pursuant to or subsequent to such statement, document or notice up to such date "Unpaid Reserve Amount" has the meaning given to it in the section "Reserves" "Unsubscribed Class A-1 Bonds" means collectively, the Unsubscribed Class A-1 Public Offer Bonds and the Unsubscribed Class A-1 Placement Bonds "Unsubscribed Class A-1 Placement Bonds" means the Class A-1 Placement Bonds for which the Lead Managers have not procured subscribers "Unsubscribed Class A-1 Public Offer Bonds" means the Class A-1 Public Offer Bonds which have not been validly applied for pursuant to the Class A-1 Public Offer "UOB" means United Overseas Bank Limited "U.S." or the "United States" means United States of America "US Dollar(s)", "US\$", "USD" or "US cent(s)" means the lawful currency of the United States of America "Winding-up" means winding-up, amalgamation, reconstruction, administration, judicial management, dissolution, liquidation, composition, merger, arrangement, scheme or consolidation or any analogous procedure or step, in any jurisdiction "%" or " per cent. " means per centum or percentage

-"Underwriting Commitments"

-"Undrawn Capital Commitment"

-"Unpaid Reserve Amount" has the meaning given to it in the section "Reserves"

-"Unsubscribed Class A-1 Bonds"..... means collectively, the Unsubscribed Class A-1 Public Offer Bonds and the Unsubscribed Class A-1 Placement means the Class A-1 Placement Bonds for which the Lead Managers have not procured subscribers

-Bonds

-"Unsubscribed Class A-1 Placement Bonds".....

-"Unsubscribed Class A-1 Public Offer Bonds".....

-means the Class A-1 Public Offer Bonds which have not been validly applied for pursuant to the Class A-1 Public Offer means the lawful currency of the United States of America

-"UOB" means United Overseas Bank Limited

-"U.S." or the "United States" means United States of America

-"Winding-up" means winding-up, amalgamation, reconstruction,

-administration, judicial management, dissolution, liquidation, composition, merger, arrangement, scheme or consolidation or any analogous procedure or step, in any jurisdiction

-"%" or "per cent." means per centum or percentage